Exanim/youtube-thumbnail-webapp/README.md

 1. Clone the repository:
      git clone [https://github.com/Exanim/youtube-thumbnail-webapp.git](https://https://github.com/Exanim/youtube-thumbnail-webapp.git)
+2. After navigating to the project repository, run the command pip install -r requirements.txt to download all necessary dependencies
-2. Start the web app in the directory you cloned into: python app.py
+2. Start the app with python app.py
-3. Open your web browser and go to `http://localhost:5000`.
+3. Open your web browser and go to `http://localhost:5000` and paste any valid youtube video link into the input box.

 ## Technologies Used